codex-storage/codex-spec/specs/marketplace.md

 ### Collecting funds

-Storage Provider node SHOULD monitor Requests and slots it hosts.
+A Storage Provider node SHOULD monitor Requests and slots it hosts.
 In case it needs to discover what slots it is hosting, for example, because the node had to restart, then it SHOULD use the contract call `mySlots()`, which returns array of `SlotID`s associated with the Ethereum address from which the contract call originates.
 This list is kept up to date by the smart contract itself.

-When node slot's Requests reaches states `Cancelled`, `Finished` or `Failed` it SHOULD call the contract's `freeSlot(slotId)` function.
+When a node slot's Requests reaches states `Cancelled`, `Finished` or `Failed` it SHOULD call the contract's `freeSlot(slotId)` function.
 These states can be detected using:

  - `Cancelled` state MAY be detected by setting timeout using `expiry` **and** not detecting `RequestFulfilled(requestId)` event.
 There is also `RequestCancelled` event emitted, but the node SHOULD NOT use it for asserting expiry as it is not guaranteed to be emitted at the time of expiry.